lah7/sims2-4k-ui-patch/README.md

 or to repatch later using a newer version of this program with fixes and improvements.

 While patching, you should have **at least 2 GB of RAM free**.
-It may take a while to complete, depending on the single core performance of your CPU.
+It may take a while to complete, depending on the performance of your CPU.

-The game originally compressed its package files with QFS compression.
-You can optionally turn this on, but it will take longer to complete.
-Without compression, a retail game with all expansions and backup files would use an **additional 7.7 GiB of disk space**.

 The program automatically checks this repository for an update, to ensure you have the latest version.